AlonzoLeeeooo/StableV2V/README.md

 ## 2. Pre-trained Model Weights
 Before you start the inference process, you need to prepare the model weights that `StableV2V` requires.

-<details>  <summary> Currently, we are uploading the pre-trained model weights to our [HuggingFace repo](https://huggingface.co/AlonzoLeeeooo/StableV2V), so that users can get access to all weights in the same repo.
-Before that, you may refer to the official links in the following table. </summary>
+<details>  <summary> We uploaded all model weights that `StableV2V` requires to our HuggingFace repo.
+Besides, you can also get access to them in their official releases, where we provide the corresponding details in the following table. </summary>

 |Model|Component|Link|
 |-|-|-|